 In this semester, students will choose two elective modules or a Capstone Project, along with two other electives offered by the school that are aligned with their interest and passion in addition to the IS Module.

 This module covers analysis, design, and implementation of polyglot persistence for modern software applications.
 Latest data storage methods and techniques, both relational and non-relational NoSQL databases, such as Key-Value, Document, Column-Oriented, Graph, Blob, and Queue storages will also be discussed.
 Students will also be exposed to de-normalisation, transactions, concurrency control, and database recovery techniques.
 The module also discusses Stored Procedures and how to migrate and deploy an on-premises database to a cloud database.
 In addition, this module will introduce parallel and distributed database technologies which include the concepts, structures, and the design objectives of distributed databases.
 Factors relating to data partitioning and placement across regions will also be discussed.
 In order to facilitate students in understanding the distributed database design, data placement and polyglot persistence, their implementation will be introduced through hands-on practical activities using products such as Microsoft Azure.
 This module will further explore data security, laws and regulations governing data access, usage, storage and transmission.

-Students are exposed to systems and technologies employed by financial organizations, including robotic process automation (RPA).
+Students are exposed to systems and technologies employed by financial organisations, including robotic process automation (RPA).

 This module introduces the various approaches for injecting intelligence into games.
 Topics covered include AI architecture (e.g. rule-based systems, finite state machines), movement, pathfinding and planning (both strategic and tactical).
 AI-related game design issues such as realistic non-player character behaviour and game difficulty will also be taught.